-Peanut Butter Chocolate Chip Cookie Cake with Peanut Butter Frosting
+Peanut Butter Chocolate Chip Cookie Cake (with Peanut Butter Frosting)

-I absolutely love a cookie cake.
 Whenever I was looking for a sweet treat in college, I’d make a run to the grocery store and grab one, with a ring of icing and sprinkles of course, and then pop a slice into the microwave for a few seconds.
 It was all the perfect ooey gooey-ness my heart desired.

-This is not your grocery store cookie cake.
-Packed with peanut butter and chocolate flavors, each slice is a decadent celebration not to mention she thickkkk.
 Between the peanut butter cookie filled with loads of chocolate chips in every bite and the creamy peanut butter buttercream frosting, your world is about to be rocked.

 INGREDIENTS

 - Creamy Peanut Butter – We’re not looking for chunky peanuts in this cookie or the buttercream!
-Be careful with natural peanut butter for baking, as it needs to be stirred really well to ensure an even “butter” before measuring for this recipe

 - Unsalted Butter – Offers that rich buttery flavor to the cookie cake and makes for the perfect buttercream frosting

-- Powdered Sugar – The easiest sugar for a creamy buttercream frosting as you simply sift it in and mix, to avoid any grainy textures
+- Powdered Sugar – The easiest sugar for a creamy buttercream frosting

 HOW TO MAKE PEANUT BUTTER CHOCOLATE CHIP COOKIE CAKE

-Now pour your bowl of dry ingredients into your wet along with your chopped chocolate chips, and mix until just combined.
-I recommend mixing with the mixer briefly, until a few flour streaks remain, and then using a spatula to finish combining.
+Now pour your bowl of dry ingredients into your wet, along with your chopped chocolate chips, and mix until just combined.
+Add your dry ingredients into your wet as well as all of your chocolate chips, mixing until just combined.

 Once your cake has cooled, decorate with your frosting and any peanut butter cups or chocolate chips as desired!

-3 reasons you’ll love this cookie cake
+Why you’ll love this peanut butter chocolate chip cookie cake

 TIPS & VARIATIONS

 - Don’t skip the “creaming” part of this recipe.
-We’re not making a fluffy cake here but you do want to whip some air into your butters and sugars to get that perfect, final cookie texture!
+We’re not making a fluffy cake here, but you do want to whip some air into your butters and sugars to get that perfect, final cookie texture!

-- Chop up half of your chocolate chips (or buy a bar and chop it into different sized pieces) before adding to your batter for a mix of chocolate bites in every slice.
+- Chop up half of your chocolate chips (or buy a bar and chop it into different-sized pieces) before adding to your batter for a mix of chocolate bites in every slice.

-- Frost this delicious baby as desired but if you’re curious I used the Ateco Leaf 113 piping tip to make those rippled frosting layers you’ll see in the pictures.
+- Frost this delicious baby as desired, but if you’re curious, I used the Ateco Leaf 113 piping tip to make those rippled frosting layers you’ll see in the pictures.

 MAKING AHEAD & STORING

-If you make your cake batter a day in advance, I’d recommend placing it into your greased and lined springform pan before covering tightly in foil and placing it in the fridge.
-The day you want to bake it, remove it from the fridge about 30 minutes in advance, to allow the dough to come back to room temperature which will ensure an even bake.
+If you make your cake batter a day in advance, I’d recommend placing it into your greased and lined springform pan before covering it tightly in foil and placing it in the fridge.

 MORE COOKIE RECIPES